-God's Twofold Power Source: Jesus Christ and Pentecost
+God's 2 Power Sources for You: Jesus Christ and Pentecost

 - Summary: Is God's power to be found in Pentecost or in Jesus Christ?
 The Bible reveals the ultimate source of spiritual power to be in the relationship of Jesus and Pentecost.

 Acts 1:8; 2:4 But you will receive power when the Holy Spirit comes on you....
 [2:4] All of them were filled with the Holy Spirit and began to speak in other tongues as the Spirit enabled them.

 - •• Divine power, immense spiritual power, via the baptism with the Holy Spirit ... right?

 - • Certainly, but that’s not the entire story.

 - • There's a key to that power, a Source behind it.

 John 15:26 When the Counselor comes, whom I will send to you from the Father, the Spirit of truth who goes out from the Father, he will testify about me.

 John 14:26 But the Counselor, the Holy Spirit, whom the Father will send in my name, will teach you all things and will remind you of everything I have said to you.